 Antidepressants are increasingly contentious.
-In particular, the prescription of selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) has risen steadily in recent years, with an estimated 7.8 million people in England issued at least one prescription in 2019-20.
-This, per the BMJ, is equivalent to one in every six adults, with prescription rates 50% higher among women.
+In particular, the prescription of selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) has risen steadily in recent years.
+During 2015 to 2018, over 13% of U.S. adults reported using an antidepressant medication in the last month, and roughly twice as many women (17.7%) as men (8.4%) used them, according to the Centers For Disease Control & Prevention.
 They are prescribed for a range of mental health conditions, though their primary use is for depression and then anxiety.

-These questions about the efficacy of antidepressants focus primarily on their use case for depression, particularly as the side effects can be significant: nausea, disturbed sleep, weight gain and sexual problems are all commonly listed.
-If they are not actually aiding your mood then how useful can they be to help you get better?
+These questions about the efficacy of antidepressants focus primarily on their use case for depression, particularly as the side effects can be significant: nausea, disturbed sleep, and sexual problems are all commonly listed.
+If they are not actually aiding your mood, then how useful can they be to help you get better?

 But at least in my experience, their use for OCD seems somewhat remarkable.